hemberg-lab/sc3s/README.md

 ## sc3s - efficient scaling of single cell consensus clustering to millions of cells
-SC3s is a package for the unsupervised clustering of single cell datasets.
+SC3s, or **Single Cell Consensus Clustering with speed**, is a package for the unsupervised clustering of single cell datasets.
 It is an updated version of [SC3](https://github.com/hemberg-lab/SC3), now reimplemented in Python, and integrated into the popular Python single cell toolkit [Scanpy](https://scanpy.readthedocs.io/en/stable/).
 The algorithm has also been reengineered to allow it to scale efficiently towards millions of cells.

 ## Installation